RFA Fort Duquesne

-RFA Fort Duquesne (A229) was an air stores ship of the Royal Fleet Auxiliary a Fort type ship.
+RFA Fort Duquesne (A229) was a Fort ship and later an air stores ship of the Royal Fleet Auxiliary.
+Originally built as SS Queensborough Park for the Canadian Merchant Navy, the vessel was transferred to the British Ministry of War Transport before completion.

-The ship was launched on 28 September 1944 and named SS Queensborough Park.
-Built as merchant steamship constructed for Canada's Merchant Navy in 1944 during the Second World War as part of Canada's Park ship program.
-Managed by the Park Steamship Company in Montreal.
+The vessel served in Atlantic convoys for the remainder of the Second World War and was transferred to the Royal Fleet Auxiliary in 1947.
+She was subsequently used for sea trials of the Westland WS-51 Dragonfly helicopter and played the role of the German tanker Tacoma in the 1956 film The Battle of the River Plate.

+Construction

+Fort Duquesne was built by West Coast Shipbuilders in Vancouver as SS Queensborough Park for the Canadian Merchant Navy as part of the Canadian government's Park ship program.
+The vessel was a "Victory" type cargo ship.
+Before she was completed, the vessel was transferred to the British Ministry of War Transport.

+History

-World war 2
+Second World War

-On 25 November 1944 she was commissioned and renamed Fort Duquesne for the Ministry of War Transport.
-She was completed as a refrigerated Victualling Stores Issuing Ship (VSIS) and placed under management of George Nisbet & Company of Glasgow UK.
+On 25 November 1944 she was commissioned by the Ministry of War Transport and renamed Fort Duquesne.
+She was completed as a refrigerated Victualling Stores Issuing Ship (VSIS) and placed under management of George Nisbet & Company of Glasgow.

 On 3 January 1945 she sailed in escorted convoy HX 330 from New York to Tyne.
 On 25 February 1945 she sailed in escorted convoy ON 287 from the Clyde to Panama.
 On 22 November 1946 sailed Sydney to Hong Kong with a cargo of 160 tons of frozen meat.
 On 19 March 1947 she passed Gibraltar sailing on to Trincomalee, Ceylon and to Plymouth.
 On 24 March 1947 arrived at Plymouth Sound from Hong Kong and Colombo.

 Post war

-The ship was transferred to the RFA-Royal Fleet Auxiliary Navy on 16 September 1947.
+The ship was transferred to the British Royal Fleet Auxiliary on 16 September 1947.
 On 31 January 1951 and 4 February 1951 she did sea trials off Isle of Portland and Plymouth UK using Dragon Fly helicopters from RNAS Gosport and RNAS Culdrose.
 The trials were conducted with 705 Naval Air Squadron in the English Channel using two Dragonfly HR1 helicopters.
 The helicopters used were Dragonfly VX598 and Dragonfly VZ963.